loonix/another_xlider/README.md

 (Flutter Slider) A material design slider and range slider, horizontal and vertical, with rtl support and lots of options and customizations for flutter

+## IMPORTANT: Breaking Changes!
+- Flutter Version 2.x - Take any version up to 1.1.1
+- Flutter Version 3.x - Take any version from 1.1.2

 ## Get Started

 ### Single Slider